IanWang2002/MCM-Resource-Availability-and-Sex-Ratios/README.md

 ## Files
 - `Math_Modeling_MCM.pdf`: final written report
-- `MCM.ipynb`: simulation and plotting code
+- `Project_MCM.ipynb`: simulation and plotting code

 ## How to Run
 1. Clone or download this repository.